-The website of a public safety agency may be the first point of contact a community member may have when an issue arises or information is required.
-The websites of these agencies, therefore, should provide relevant information in an easily accessible and flexible digital environment.
-This chart shows the percent of public safety agencies with a website in the community compared to the website use of agencies in other Connected communities.
+The website of a public safety agency may be the first point of contact a community member has when an issue arises or information is required.
+Therefore, the websites of these agencies should provide relevant information in an easily accessible and flexible digital environment.
+This chart shows the percentage of public safety agencies in the community that have a website, compared to agencies in other Connected communities.